watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_install_docker.md

 ## Option 4: Colima

-**IMPORTANT NOTE**: This approach requires using a CLI(Command Line Interface) and does not have a button-click approach.
+**IMPORTANT NOTE**: This approach requires using a CLI(Command Line Interface) and does not a GUI.
 This is recommended for users who prefer a CLI-focused approach to Docker Desktop's GUI focus.

 [Colima](https://github.com/abiosoft/colima) is a new open-source project that bundles the container management tool [lima](https://github.com/lima-vm/lima) with a docker (linux) back-end.
 This is similar to what Docker Desktop actually does, but Colima and Lima are entirely open-source and just focused on running containers.
 They work on both `amd64` and `arm64` (M1) macs.
-Colima does not require installation of Docker Desktop, or does it require paying a licensing fee to Docker, Inc.
+Colima does not require installation of Docker Desktop or paying a licensing fee to Docker, Inc.

 ### For MacOS and Linux